 All Tributary raft floors are laced in at the factory for fast draining, and can be removed for warranty service should the need arise, rather than forcing you to ship an entire raft as most other manufacturer’s would.

 Easy to Roll Up – Tributary Sixteen HD Raft

 One thing that stands out with the new Tributary rafts is how easy they are to roll up.
 The new material inflates very stiff, much like the older Ferrari pvc (Ferrari is a brand name unrelated to the car company), yet the suppleness of it when deflated is amazing.
 It is actually softer and easier to roll than many of the hypalon boats.
 We had no problem getting a 14′ Tributary back in it’s box.
 So if you are not using a trailer with one of the bigger sizes of Trib rafts, getting one into the back of an SUV, truck, or even a mid size hatch back wagon is very do-able.

 AIRE Tributary Sixteen HD River Raft Shipping Notice

 Please note that due to the high weight of this AIRE Tributary raft, the rate module that works with our shopping cart will not calculate the shipping properly for the Sixteen HD since it cannot go by UPS.
-You do get a $150 allowance toward delivery fees, so if the raft goes to a business address this may come close to covering it if you are not east of the Rockies.
+You do get an allowance toward delivery fees, so if the raft goes to a business address this may come close to covering it if you are not east of the Rockies.
 You can definitely phone us at 925-820-BOAT with your specifics so we can give you an accurate freight quote.
 We are generally around Monday through Saturday from 9:30am to 6:30pm pacific time.

 Specs for AIRE Tributary Sixteen River Raft